fanhero/fh-opencv/README.md

-# Heroku cedar14 stack buildpack with Python and OpenCV 3.0.1
+# Heroku buildpack with openCV and python support

 ## What
 This buildpack provides a self-contained environment for python applications that need: